muslumhanozturk/aws-devops-tr-14-mhan/linux-plus/Session-5/Linux-plus-6-hands-on.md

 ```

 - Before we add anything else to our script, we need to alert the system that a shell script is being started.
 This is done specifying `#!/bin/bash` on the first line, meaning that the script should always be run with bash, rather than another shell. `#!` is called a `shebang` because the `#` symbol is called a hash, and the `!` symbol is called a bang.
+(Başka bir şellden ziyade betiğin her zaman bash ile çalıştırılması gerektiğini belirtmek için ilk satırda #!/bin/bash belirtilmelidir. #! bir shebang olarak adlandırılır çünkü # sembolü hash olarak adlandırılırken, ! sembolü bang olarak adlandırılır.)

-- After to save the above content, we need to make the script executable.
+- After to save the above content, we need to make the script executable.(Yukarıdaki içeriği kaydettikten sonra, betiği çalıştırılabilir yapmamız gerekiyor.)

 ```bash
 chmod +x basic.sh
 ```

 - Then we can execute the `basic.sh`.
 To execute basic.sh, it is required to add `./` beginning of the `basic.sh`. `./` means we're calling something in the current working directory.
-We have to specify the path for executables if they're outside our $PATH variable.
+We have to specify the path for executables if they're outside our $PATH variable.(Ardından basic.sh'yi çalıştırabiliriz. basic.sh'yi çalıştırmak için, basic.sh'nin başına ./ eklemek gereklidir. ./, mevcut çalışma dizininde bir şey çağırdığımızı belirtir.
+Eğer yürütülebilir dosyalar $PATH değişkenimizin dışında ise, yürütülebilir dosyalar için yol belirtmemiz gerekmektedir.)

 ```bash
 ./basic.sh
 ```

 - We can add the other shell commands to our script.
+(Diğer kabuk komutlarını betiğimize ekleyebiliriz.)

 ```bash
 #!/bin/bash